LaurenceMillward/docker-nordvpn/README.md

 Based off the Jeronslot repo.
 Creates a docker container running Alpine that uses your NordVPN account.
 Handy for routing other container traffic through it to act as a proxy.
-Some minor edits and changes
+Also runs privoxy exposed over port 8118 to allow the use of routing home / mobile internet via the docker-nordvpn container.
+Some minor edits and changes have been made, for example, upgrading Alpine to latest release.
+All edits can be seen in GitHub.

 # Features
-- Connects to the recommended server for you!
-Provided by the API.
+- Automatically connects to your closest NordVPN server.
-- Reconnects if the load is to high on a NordVPN server (Depends on setup CRON).
+- If the load is over a defined limit, will automatically re-connect to the next best server.
-- Reconnects to random servers if specified
-- Healthcheck if the connection is not secure.
+- Healthcheck every minute to ensure the connection is secure.
-- Privoxy to use it elsewhere, for private browsing!
-- Connect your other containers, so they have a secured connection as well.
-A cool Docker feature :)
-- It will download the ovpn files daily!
-So you will stay up-to-date with the latest ovpn files.
-- Connect to the country that you select!
-The API will find the fastest server.
+- Privoxy exposed over port 8118.
+- Connect your other containers to the docker-nordvpn network to secure / hide their traffic.
+- ovpn files update daily to ensure there's no dud servers over time.

 # Prerequisite
 You will need a [NordVPN](https://nordvpn.com) account.

 # Environment Variables
 - `USERNAME` Username of your NordVPN account
 - `PASSWORD` Password of your NordVPN account
 - `LOCAL_NETWORK` - The CIDR mask of the local IP network (e.g. 192.168.1.0/24, 10.1.1.0/24).
 This is needed to respond to your client.